plarke0/startup/notes.md

 - 80: Used for HTTP protocol
 - 22: Used for ssh (usually includes scp)

+### HTTP Status Codes:
+- 200: Success
+- 300: Redirection.
+The user must take additiponal action in order to complete the request.
+- 400: Error caused by the client.
+- 500: Error caused by the server.

 ### DNS
 Domains are split into three main parts: Top Level Domain, Root Domain, and Subdomains